codereligion/codereligion.github.com/_posts/2013-12-27-exit-strategies.md

 second doesn't require one.

 #### Additional control structures and higher indentation
-Enforcing a single exit point usually requires additional control structures, usually `if`-statements which introduce new complexity and increase the indentation of the code, thus reducing readability.
+Enforcing a single exit point almost always requires additional control structures, usually `if`-statements which introduce new complexity and increase the indentation of the code, thus reducing readability.

 #### Resource management in modern languages
 Modern languages, like Java, have a garbage collector, which highly reduces the risk of memory leaks and frees the